oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 ### Delete Support

-The `DELETE` capability can be applied to a reference-valued property to state that the property can be deleted.
+The `DELETE` capability can be applied to a navigation property to state that the property can be deleted.

 ```rsdl
 service {